Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 A guide wire is inserted through the guiding catheter (a thin, flexible tube) and moved to the narrow spot in your artery.
 Your doctor tracks its movement on an angiogram, a special kind of X-ray.

 A balloon-tipped catheter is inserted through the guiding catheter and threaded over the guide wire.
 It is positioned at the narrow part of the artery.

 The balloon is inflated and deflated several times to compress the plaque against the artery wall.
 You may feel angina (chest pain) when the balloon is inflated.
 Tell your doctor if you do.

 The balloon is deflated and the catheters and guide wire are removed.
 The artery is now open, and blood flow to the heart muscle increases.

 A nurse will check the insertion site and your blood pressure.
 Before going home, you may have a chest X-ray and other tests.

-You usually remain in the hospital for several hours or overnight.
+You usually stay in the hospital for several hours or overnight.

 You have angina (chest pain)